hazelement/pandoc_resume/markdown/resume.md

 * Design and develop new features for existing AWS systems
 * Leading security review on new projects
 * Collaborate with team and external teams to ensure project delivery
+* Lead and mentor other SDEs to design and implement features required for flagship projects

 2016 - 2019
 :	**ASICA Limited**, Software Engineer, Calgary, Alberta